Using the London Underground: Everything You Need to Know

 A man walking down stairs to get to the London Underground.

-Be sure to have your Oyster Card ready to tap on the turnstile.
+Do – have your Oyster Card or contactless ready to tap on the turnstile.
 If you get to the turnstile and have to stop and search for your card, you’re just going to annoy a cranky Londoner and hold up their journey.

 People using public transportation.
 In the middle escalator words that say "stand on the right" can be read.